ianfshirley/wireframe-exercise/README.md

-# Code-201-Template
+# Wireframe Exercise
-Template for setting up projects

-## Follow this template for the README files:

-# LAB - Number
+# LAB - 08a

-## Project Name

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+Creating a wireframe from a provided spec from "Client"

-### Author: Student/Group Name
+### Author: Ian F. Shirley

 ### Links and Resources
 * [submission PR](http://xyz.com)